hashicorp/nomad/website/source/guides/external/lxc.html.md

 ## Next Steps

 The LXC driver is enabled by default in the client configuration.
-For practice using the [plugin][plugin_syntax] syntax, explicitly add the [plugin options][lxc_plugin_options] for the `lxc` driver in the client config.
-Below is an example snippet of the configuration file:
+In order to provide additional options to the LXC plugin, add [plugin options][lxc_plugin_options] `volumes_enabled` and `lxc_path` for the `lxc` driver in the client's configuration file like in the following example:

 ```hcl
 plugin "nomad-driver-lxc" {